Recommended children's booklists sorted by age or topic

 Our Review Panel says...

-A thoroughly enjoyable read set in 19th-century Sheffield.
+A thoroughly enjoyable football-themed read set in 19th-century Sheffield.
 This book tells the story of Lijah – a Romani boy living in a Traveller camp.
 Lijah enjoys collecting scrap with his dad and brother, travelling on the cart and listening to his dad’s stories by the fire.

-The story provides an original new angle into the stream of football storybooks available and it was interesting to consider the time when professional football was first becoming popular and the legacy of Sheffield in football history, as well as to learn about Rab Howell.
-Many young readers will relate to the difficulty Lijah encounters balancing cultural traditions with modern life, as well as the tensions between family expectations and following one’s own passions.
+This quick and compelling read deals with big themes of heritage, family, changing times and prejudice in sport.
+The story provides an original new angle into the stream of football storybooks available, and it was interesting to consider the time when professional football was first becoming popular and the legacy of Sheffield in football history, as well as to learn about Rab Howell.
+Many young readers will relate to the difficulty Lijah encounters balancing cultural traditions with modern life, as well as the tensions between family expectations and following one’s passions.

 This book is available on these booklists: